When a young woman is called home by her mother, she finds more than expected.

 “When you go down there,” he said, “I want’cha ta carry this.”

 Growing up, Daddy rarely brought it out and never let anyone handle it.

 “That’s Pa Pa’s pistol.”
 Sam stepped back confused.
 “You never let anyone shoot Pa Pa’s gun.”

 It had been a long while since Sam held a gun.
-She hefted the pistol and balanced it in her palm.
-It felt solid.
+She hefted the pistol and balanced it in her palm admiring its weight.
 “Okay.”
 She verified the safety was on before stuffing it in her jeans.

 “And these too.”
 He produced two magazines loaded with bullets.
 These she stuffed in her back pocket.

-Getting down to the valley floor was easier than she imagined.
-Crouching to avoid a fall, she slid down the loose rubble while a cascade of pebbles clattered and bounded beside her.
+Descending to the valley floor was easier than Sam imagined.
+Crouched to avoid a fall, she slid down the loose rubble while a cascade of pebbles clattered and bounded beside her.
 In seconds she was down.
 Sam didn’t relish the climb back up.
-Her new shoes were already caked with dark red dust and her jeans were likely the same.
+Her new shoes were caked with dark red dust and her jeans were the same.
 With a sigh, she resigned her wardrobe to the trash bin and set off down the valley.

 “I’ll wait here,” her father called.